sotrh/learn-wgpu/docs/intermediate/tutorial12-camera/README.md

 ## The Projection

 I've decided to split the projection from the camera.
-The projection only really needs to change if the window resizes, so let's create a `Projection` struct.
+The projection only needs to change if the window resizes, so let's create a `Projection` struct.

 ```rust
 pub struct Projection {